-The first installment of the two-part conclusion to the Harry Potter series finds the bespectacled wizard (Daniel Radcliffe) walking away from his last year at Hogwarts to find and destroy the remaining Horcruxes.
-He hopes to put an end to Voldemort’s bid for immortality.
+The first installment of the two-part conclusion to the Harry Potter series finds the bespectacled wizard (Daniel Radcliffe) walking away from his last year at Hogwarts to find and destroy the remaining Horcruxes to end Voldemort’s bid for immortality.

 The modest British actor is endearing, possessing a young Paul McCartney-esque appeal with the charm and British wit to match.
 And like the timeless appeal of the Beatles, the character Radcliffe has created in film will no doubt stand the test of time and go on to enthrall generations of young muggles to come.

 The Harry Potter films represent movie-making at its finest.
 The stories are gripping and engaging, and the superb special effects are brilliantly orchestrated to render a story that captivates its audience, even as it leaves us wanting more.
 Harry Potter is truly a Renaissance man, whose story will live on forever.

 Margie Anne Clark is a Los Angeles based writer.
 She can be reached at firstname.lastname@example.org

 City Life Communications – L. A. Life and Style Entertainment Magazine